;

 Footnote(s):

-[1] To maintain a longer-lasting pink and the bright-green color when drying, blanch rhubarb pieces by plunging them into boiling water for two minutes, then chill quickly in ice water before drying.
+[1] Blanch rhubarb pieces by plunging them into boiling water for two minutes to maintain a longer-lasting pink and bright green color, then chill quickly in ice water before drying.

 Try These Extra Tips to Ensure Serving Success!